learn-co-curriculum/dsc-quiz-data-viz/README.md

+?: Question 4

-?: Fill in the blanks such that the code block generates the following figure:
+Fill in the blanks such that the code block generates the following figure:

 ```python
 import matplotlib.pyplot as plt